You're out here for our final news roundup and information overload.

 It was justified.

-So you know, Neely is to blame for his own demise.
+So, you know, Neely is to blame for his own demise.

-And the forensic pathologist hi hired by the defense absolutely demolished the prosecutor's cause of death theory and made the medical examiner who said he died of a chokehold look utterly incompetent.
+And the forensic pathologist hired by the defense absolutely demolished the prosecutor's cause of death theory and made the medical examiner who said he died of a chokehold look utterly incompetent.

-You know, drugs in a psychotic episode ended Neely's life according to the defense expert, and in the end, there was really no need for Daniel Penny to take the witness stand because he'd already testified through his videotaped interview with police.
+And in the end, there was really no need for Daniel Penny to take the witness stand because he'd already testified through his videotaped interview with police.

 That's right.